HireAbo/awesome-interview-questions-5000-jobs/Transportation and Logistics/Supply Chain Management/Vendor Manager.md

 Welcome to the Vendor Manager Interview Preparation !
 This resource is designed to help you ace your Vendor Manager interviews with confidence.

+A Vendor Manager in the field of Transportation and Logistics, specifically in Supply Chain Management, is responsible for overseeing the relationships and operations between a company and its vendors or suppliers.
+This role plays a crucial part in ensuring the smooth flow of goods and services through the supply chain.
+The Vendor Manager is responsible for negotiating contracts, monitoring vendor performance, and managing any issues that may arise.
+They work closely with various departments, including procurement, operations, and finance, to ensure that the company's supply chain functions efficiently.
+Effective communication, strong negotiation skills, and a deep understanding of logistics and supply chain processes are essential for success in this role.

 ## 🚀 Overview

 Whether you're a seasoned Vendor Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Vendor Manager interviews to help you prepare and succeed.